mhausenblas/eksphemeral/README.md

 > Also, note that this is not an official AWS offering but
 > something I cooked up, so use at your own risk.

-Managing EKS clusters for dev/test environments manually is boring.
+Managing EKS clusters for development and test environments manually is boring.
-You have to wait until they're up and available and have to remember to tear them down again to minimize costs.

-How about automate these steps?
-Meet EKSphemeral :)
+You have to wait until they're provisioned and then have to remember to tear them down again to minimize costs.
+How about automating these steps?

-EKSphemeral is a simple Amazon EKS manager for ephemeral dev/test clusters, allowing you to launch EKS clusters that auto-tear down after a time period, and you can also prolong their lifetime if you want to continue to use them.
+Meet EKSphemeral, the simple Amazon EKS manager for ephemeral clusters, allowing you to launch EKS clusters that auto-tear down after some time, and you can also prolong their lifetime if you want to continue to use them.

 You can either use the EKSphemeral UI: